morphcore/patternlibrary/README.md

 Go ahead.
 Just open the Page „Site Templates“ here in sketch and start dragging and dropping the patterns into the site.

 ### How is it structured?
 All patterns and templates come in three different sizes Large (Desktop), Medium (Tablet) and Small (Smartphone).
-Alle sizes use a basic grid system for easy alignement.
+Alle sizes use a basic grid system for easy alignment.
 All patterns also come with predefined spacings.
 So you can just drag & drop them without worriyng about spacing.
 You can tweak it of course, if you want to.
 The Names of the patterns are constructed like this: Pattern Name - Viewport Size.
 So for example „Medium Headline centered - Large“ is a Medium sized Headline for a large Viewport.
 You get the idea.

 ### How do I design with it?